 New Opportunities as Life Expectancies Increase

 Over the last 150 years, life expectancy has increased by two to three years each decade.
-If this rate continues, then most children born in industrialized countries this year can expect to live beyond the age of 100.1
+If this rate continues, then most children born in industrialised countries can now expect to live beyond the age of 100.1

 Retirement is a universal challenge.
-In fact, Russia’s new retirement ages (60 for women, 65 for men) still remain on par or below those of most industrialized nations.
-Globally, the number of people over 60 is likely to grow more than five times faster than the under-60 population between 2018—2030.3 Such longevity not only impacts our working lives but there is growing evidence that it is changing our major life choices, what we spend our time and money on and how we view life itself.
+Globally, the number of people over 60 is likely to grow more than five times faster than the under-60 population between 2018 and 2030.3 Such longevity not only impacts our working lives but there is growing evidence that it is changing our major life choices, what we spend our time and money on, and how we view life itself.

 “Longer lives have far-reaching implications, not least with more years post-child raising offering great potential to reduce gender inequality and to transform personal relationships,” says Dani Saurymper, Portfolio Manager, Ageing and Lifestyle Research Lead, AXA Investment Managers.

 “In just a couple of generations the traditional three-stage view of an individual career—where people moved systematically from full-time education to full-time work, and then to full-time retirement—is in need of a drastic revision.”

 Many members of Generation X, now in their 40s and 50s, are navigating increasingly volatile career paths while caring for their ageing parents.
 But, with less retirement savings to fall back on, multistage careers beckon.